ValiMail/domain_connect_templates/README.md

 For a given customer, Valimail prompts the customer to make DNS changes to support our automated solutions for DMARC and anti-phishing.

-For example, if our customer owned `example.com`, the DNS records would result in this:
+For example, if our customer owned `example.com`, after making the requested changes the customer's DNS records would return:

 ```
 > dig NS _dmarc.example.com +short